A guide to design and creativity in Cheltenham

 If you’re a cinephile who also likes to kick back with a glass of wine, then the Screening Rooms may be just the ticket!
 It’s a concept cinema with comfortable and spacious leather chairs and table service tapas.

-They often show less mainstream art house films as well as a steady supply of opera and theatre such as King Lear from The Royal Shakespeare Company.
+They often show less mainstream art house films and a steady supply of opera and theatre such as King Lear from The Royal Shakespeare Company.

 There’s nothing quite like the theatre.
-Even in this age of gigantic screens, 3D and virtual reality, there’s still something very special about watching people perform in person.
+Even in this age of gigantic screens, 3D and virtual reality, there’s still something exceptional about watching people perform in person.

-Together, the Everyman Theatre, Bacon Theatre and Playhouse host a plethora of plays like The Little Shop of Horror, comedy with the likes of Russel Kane, music such as Handel’s Messiah and other creative events.
+Together, the Everyman Theatre, Bacon Theatre and Playhouse host a plethora of plays like The Little Shop of Horror, comedy with Russel Kane’s likes, music such as Handel’s Messiah and other creative events.

 The website meetup.com is a great place to find groups of people with similar interests.
 You can find groups with a range of creative interests in Gloucestershire and the surrounding areas.
 If you can’t find a group to match your interests, you could always start one yourself!